 - Explains your privacy rights and the steps you can take to exercise these;

-- Explains how we will protect your personal data, keeping this safe and secure.
+- Explains how we will protect your personal data, keeping it safe and secure.

 We are required to explain that your personal data is being processed as you have or are taking steps to become party to a contract with us.
-This is because when you apply and accept an offer, you enter into a contract with us and as part of this we need to use your personal information for administrative and educational purposes.
+This is because when you apply and/or accept an offer at the College, you enter into a contract with us.
+The College must use your personal information to fulfil its contractual obligations to you (outlined below).
 Without processing your information, it will not be possible for you to become a student.

 4. Why we use your personal information?

 The purpose of processing your information is to deliver a programme of learning to you.
 This includes, but is not limited to:

 - Recruitment, application, admissions and enrolment purposes, and to provide you with information about IT and other support services.

 - Making and keeping student records on central systems, maintaining your student record and managing academic processes.

 - Educational, assessment, placement, work experience and training purposes, including providing you with technology which assist you to undertake and manage your studies, and assessments, and to record and reflect on your learning (e.g. virtual learning environments (VLE) including Canvas and Moodle and support providers including PowerBi).
 This includes using an online plagiarism checking service.

-- Support purposes, including the provision of advice and support to you, including academic services, welfare including counselling and pastoral services, academic support, health care services, health and safety, attendance monitoring, vacancy information and careers guidance, where you need or choose to access these services.
+- Support purposes, including the provision of advice and support to you, academic services, welfare including counselling and pastoral services, academic support, health care services, health and safety, attendance monitoring, vacancy information and careers guidance, where you need or choose to access these services.

 - Undertaking enquiries and investigations in relation to complaints, student conduct, fitness to practice, fitness to study, academic appeals, and any other enquiries and investigations in line with college policies.